barath/process/README.md

 Any individual who has been involved in proposals to improve the [Solid Specification](https://github.com/solid/specification) has provided a valuable service to the [Solid Project](https://www.solidproject.org) and is encouraged to continue.

-Many types of contributions are welcome, including identifying problems, asking questions, and proposing normative changes.
+Contributions are welcome, including identifying problems, asking questions, and proposing normative changes.

 There are many topics, problems, or ideas best addressed by a group of people with specific domain expertise in [Solid Panels](#solid-panels).